 - Track I (select service areas only)

-- NCFHP is not currently accepting applications for Track II funding.
-We anticipate re-opening applications for enabling services support and health workforce development in the 2025-2026 funding cycle.
+- NCFHP is not currently accepting applications for Track II, III, or IV funding.
+We anticipate re-opening applications for these services in the 2025-2026 funding cycle.

-- All awards, especially those beyond the first year, will depend on the availability of funds.
+- All awards will depend on the availability of funds.

 - Please review the official RFA Guidance to confirm eligibility based on county, agency type, and funding need.